Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Computational aspects

 \subsection{Accuracy and speed-up checks for fast formulae}

 We have seen in previous sections that block matrix inversion enabled us to reformulate the equations of (multiple-fold) cross-validation residuals and associated covariances in compact form, from Simple Kriging to Universal Kriging settings.
-Here we briefly illustrate that our Schur-complement-based formuale do indeed reproduce results obtained by a more straighforward approach, also keeping and eye on computational speed-ups and by-products.
+Here and in Appendix we briefly illustrate that our Schur-complement-based formuale do indeed reproduce results obtained by a more straighforward approach, also keeping an eye on computational speed-ups and by-products.
 The next section focuses in more detail on the respective computational complexities of the two approaches, and also how efficiency gains evolve depending on the number of folds.
-Let us start by a basic LOO example in the context of Simple Kriging.